-- You only need your ID for purposes of identification (ie. to vote, serve on a jury, drive)
+You only need your ID for purposes of identification (ie. to vote, serve on a jury, or drive)

 Who Can Get a REAL ID?

-In order to qualify for a REAL ID-compliant ID/license, you must fall under one of the following categories:
+To qualify for a REAL ID-compliant ID or license, you must fall under one of the following categories:

-- Have an approved asylum application or entered in refugee status
+Have an approved asylum application or entered under refugee status

 Specifically, for undocumented immigrants, the DHS website notes that driver’s licenses and identification cards can still be issued by the state, but not REAL IDs: “Some states currently issue noncompliant cards to undocumented individuals.
 Noncompliant cards must clearly state on their face that they are not acceptable for REAL ID purposes and must use a unique design or color to differentiate them from compliant cards.”